yktoo/yktoo.com/content/blog/posts/0247/index.en.md

 One of the main price components in this TV is its {{< wiki "Ultra-high-definition_television" "en" "Ultra HD" >}} support, also known as 4K or 2160p, that is 4096×2160 pixels.
 Since the panel's own resolution is 3840×2160, it's either cropped or downscaled.

 So what is all that 4K video about?
 Firstly, plugging in an external USB drive turned out to be the only way to play it.
 My Mac Mini, which I use as a media PC, is only capable of 1920×1080.
-And if you play video {{< a "0246" "over DLNA" >}}, it cannot keep up with the FPS.
+And if you play video [over DLNA](0246), it cannot keep up with the FPS.

 Secondly, of course it provides an unparalleled image quality, with every tiny detail visible, but—you have to be standing 1 to 1.5 metres away from the screen!
 Even at two metres you'll barely notice a difference with Full HD (partly due to a very good job the device does when upscaling an HD video stream).
 Usually I'm watching TV from the couch some five metres away.
 Besides that, I find it stupid to stand a metre away from such a screen.